 Are we a race, a nation, an ethnic group, an extended family, a religion, or just a bunch of folks who like bagels and lox?
 All of these fit some Jews, but none fit all Jews, so what is going on?
 Even Jews debate it all the time.

-But here are the rules of the contract that makes a Jew a Jew:
+So let’s review the rules of the contract that makes a Jew a Jew:

-- Whether or not you want to live up to your end of the deal or how much you do is all on you.
+- Whether or not you want to live up to your end of the deal is on you.
 But you’re still a Jew technically even if you don’t identify as one.
 Most Jews in America don’t define themselves by the terms of the Bible’s contract.
-Some may sort of know there’s a contract tucked away up there in the attic.
-Most have never read it cover to cover.
-Others build their lives around it intensely, reading it and doing what you do with a contract, which is trying to fulfill it.
+Some may sort of know there’s a contract tucked away up there in the attic, that Old Testament.
+Most have never read it cover to cover or at all, while others build their lives around it intensely, reading it and doing what you do with a contract, which is trying to fulfill it.
 Still others may have completely forgotten about the contract.
-Some know a good deal about the contract or think they have heard enough about it that they don’t want to be part of the contract at all and walk away from it.
+Some know a good deal about the contract or think they have heard enough about it that they don’t want to be part of it.
 Many were never given the chance to read it.
 Others are unable to appreciate it if they do.
-Some are even actively hostile to it.
-All these Jews, except the few technical heretics who renounce the contract, are still Jews.
-It’s written in their DNA either because it can be traced back to Jacob (Israel) or someone along their ancestral line signed on as a convert.
+Some are actively hostile to it.
+All these Jews, except the few technical heretics who renounce the contract in specific ways, are still Jews.
+It’s written in their DNA either because it can be traced back to Jacob (Israel), or someone along their ancestral line signed on as a convert.
 Some don’t even know it.
 There are many stories of Jews who convert, only later to find out their mothers or mother’s mother was a Jew and they didn’t even have to apply in the first place.

 - There isn’t a Jew who perfectly fulfills his or her end of the Torah’s bargain.
 Some fall very, very short.
 A few may have entirely lost the knowledge that there is a contract.
-However, history shows that the descendants of Jews who don’t claim their inheritance more than likely will not be Jews within a few generations.
-We know it in our bones, even if we want to deny history.
-The 2013 Pew Study proved it again for our generation:
+Most Jews who self-identify do something to mark their Jewishness.
+Some Jews seem to live up to the terms of the deal almost perfectly – legendary tzaddikim (“righteous ones.”).

 “Jewish adults who have only one Jewish parent are much more likely than the offspring of two Jewish parents to describe themselves, religiously, as atheist, agnostic or nothing in particular.
 In that sense, intermarriage may be seen as weakening the religious identity of Jews in America.”

-- Finally, even if you don’t believe that God is the Party of the First Part, what has kept the Jews going is trying to understand how to apply and fulfill a contract as if it has divine and absolute authority.
+- Finally, even if you don’t believe that God is the Party of the First Part in your contract, what has kept the Jews going is acting as if the Torah has the force of divine authority.
 Call it the ultimate constitutional strict constructionism, or maybe originalism.
 That’s why Jews are forever arguing over how to apply that contract in our world and our times.
 As the joke goes, “That’s the tradition!”, the arguing.